statonlab/tripal_dev_seed/documentation/loading_IPS.md

 The InterProScan loader is handled by the `tripal_analysis_interpro` module.
 The InterProScan loader can only load data from InterProScan results in the xml format.

-Locate the InterProScan loader from the menu through **Tripal > Data Loaders > Chado BLAST XML Results Loader.**
+Locate the InterProScan loader from the menu through **Tripal > Data Loaders > Chado InterproScan XML Results Loader.**

 * **XML File** - You will need to upload an entire directory of xml files, so enter a server path that will locate the directory containing the xml files of the InterProScan results.
 * **Analysis** - Select the newly created interpro analysis.